stackhpc/ansible-slurm-appliance/docs/production.md

 Variables marked `*` refer to OpenStack resources which must already exist.

-The above is a minimal configuration - for all variables and descriptions see `environments/$ENV/tofu/variables.tf`.
+The above is a minimal configuration - for all variables and descriptions see `environments/site/tofu/variables.tf`.

 The cluster image used should match the release which you are deploying with.
-Images are published alongside the release tags [here](https://github.com/stackhpc/ansible-slurm-appliance/releases).
+Published images are described in the release notes [here](https://github.com/stackhpc/ansible-slurm-appliance/releases).

 To deploy this infrastructure, ensure the venv and the environment are